 The perfect search engine would be a small microchip implanted in our brain.
 It would act as an instantaneous connection between the vast complexity of our brain and the vast complexity of the Web.
 To find something, we would just have to think about it and the chip would match that concept with the most relevant destination online.

 Google took another step forward in personalization with its new My Search History

+I stopped by Citibank on my lunch break and ran into an old friend.
+"Are you still doing computers?" he asked.
 "I'm in the Internet business," I replied.
 That was a quick enough response given the circumstances, even if it doesn't tell the whole story.
 I never once thought I worked in the computer industry.
 The Internet is omnipresent and device-agnostic; confining it to computers would be like saying cars can only drive on racetracks.

 Listening to advertising guru Jack Myers at an executive briefing event last week, my mind kept racing ahead.
 Myers gave an energizing presentation where he discussed technologies changing the television business, market opportunities, and the increasing demands for creativity.
 Before the presentation, someone asked me, "What was InterActiveCorp thinking when acquiring Ask Jeeves?"
 My first response was honest, but not all that insightful, as I yammered about the high growth potential for search.
 Then, during the Myers talk, I jotted down the real answer: "Ask Jeeves: Largest Local Search Engine."
 If IAC CEO Barry Diller makes good on his …

 To read more articles use the ARCHIVE function on this page.